Ishikagulia1/delta-demo/README.md

 # delta-demo
-git and github demo class.
+It is for git and github demo class.